Fraud & Scams

 Vaughn quickly searched for the image online and discovered that it was tied to many different names.
 It confirmed Vaughn’s suspicion and proved to the customer that the person she had fallen in love with was actually a con artist.

 Vaughn says scenarios like these are all too common.
 Reports of romance scams, as they are called, continue to climb year after year.
-In 2022, victims reported losing a staggering $1.3 billion to romance scams, according to the Federal Trade Commission.
-The median loss per person was $4,400.
+In 2023, victims reported losing a staggering $1.14 billion to romance scams, according to the Federal Trade Commission.
+The median loss per person was $2,000—the highest reported loss of any imposter scam.

 To avoid becoming a victim, it’s important to understand how romance scams work.
 Here’s how to spot these scams and what you can do to avoid them.